Amsterdam archaeology depot & Rotterdam bomb shelter among many sites open this weekend

 Utrecht is opening the recently renovated Dom Tower for Open Monument Day.
 There will be various tours, and bell ringers will explain the mechanisms of the tower’s bells.

-Elsewhere in the Netherlands, people can visit the former broadcasting studio of Radio Kootwijk (Gelderland), Heewsijk Catle in Heeswijk-Dinther (Noord-Brabant), and Fort Rammekens (1547) in Ritthem (Zeeland), among many others.
+Elsewhere in the Netherlands, people can visit the former broadcasting studio of Radio Kootwijk (Gelderland), Heewsijk Castle in Heeswijk-Dinther (Noord-Brabant), and Fort Rammekens (1547) in Ritthem (Zeeland), among many others.